Web Standards – A Crash Course (Part 1)

 html

-The html element encompasses the entire document.
+element encompasses the entire document.
 It’s also called the root element because it is the beginning of the entire document tree.

-The html element is required and must be closed to mark the endpoint of the document.
+element is required and must be closed to mark the endpoint of the document.
 Nothing should be outside of this except the doctype.

 head

-This is the document head, which is also required.
+, which is also required.
 It contains information about the document we’re dealing with such as the title, meta elements, style sheets and scripts.
-The header’s contents aren’t rendered by the browser, with the exception of the title element…
+The header’s contents aren’t rendered by the browser, with the exception of the title

 title

 Which appears in the window title bar on desktop browsers.
 The title is also usually the default title when a page is bookmarked, and will be the title that shows in search engine results.
-A title is required, and can only appear inside the head.
+A title is required, and can only appear inside the head

 body

-After the head, we get to the body element, which contains everything that will be rendered in the browser portal.
+element, which contains everything that will be rendered in the browser portal.
 This is also a required element, which must have a closing tag to mark its ending.

 Jargon Alert

-Tag
+- Tag

-This is the base unit of HTML, and it marks the beginning of an element.
+- This is the base unit of HTML, and it marks the beginning of an element.
 Most tags have a matching counterpart to mark the end of an element, called its “closing tag.”

-Element
+- Element

-An element is made up of an opening tag and a closing tag, and everything in between.
+- An element is made up of an opening tag and a closing tag, and everything in between.
 The only exceptions to this are empty elements.

-Empty element
+- Empty element

-Specific elements which do not, and in fact cannot, contain any text content.
+- Specific elements which do not, and in fact cannot, contain any text content.
 In HTML, empty elements should not be closed, but in the stricter rules of XHTML all elements must be closed, so empty elements are terminated with a “trailing slash.”

 HTML or XHTML?